How to apply for or renew recognition of a student association

 - provide a copy of the receipt of the Prefecture declaration or proof of publication in the official journal (Journal officiel des associations);

-- provide the composition of the board or equivalent authority registered at the Prefecture, indicating full names and addresses as well as their position within the association.
-The board is to be composed of a minimum of six students from Sciences Po, representing at least two out of three members.
-The positions of president and treasurer should be held by students from Sciences Po.
-A special dispensation may be granted for associations composed of students from Sciences Po’s higher education partner institutions;
+- provide the list of those in charge of running the association, registered at the Prefecture, indicating their full names and addresses as well as their position within the association.
+The list is to be composed of a minimum of two students from Sciences Po. representing at least two out of three members of this list and occupying the positions of president and treasurer or equivalent in the association’s statutes and specifically that of legal representative.
+A special dispensation may be granted by the Student life commission for associations composed of students from Sciences Po’s higher education partner institutions;

 - provide proof of existing insurance policies covering all their activities;

-- confirm in writing that their members will take part in the common core training sessions provided for association leaders (not to be confused with the seminar “Creating and managing associations”), within four months of obtaining recognition;
+- confirm in writing that their members will take part in the common core training sessions provided for association leaders described in article 27, within four months of obtaining recognition or during the sessions organised following the renewal of the association’s governance;

 Good to know